Huan DOAN, MRes MSc PhD MRSC

 I am working on the synthesis and characterisation of porous materials (metal-organic frameworks, zeolites and functional silicas) to address challenges in sustainable development (catalysis, gas separation and energy storage).

 I have demonstrated the impact of my research through participation in a diverse range of outreach activities to raise public awareness and foster industrial collaboration.
 Recently, I have been selected to present my work to MPs at the prestigious 2019 STEM for BRITAIN in the Houses of Parliament.
-My research contributions to the University of Bristol and to the wider community have been recognised by the Inspirational Bristol Scientist Award in 2019.
+My research contributions to the University of Bristol and to the wider community have been recognised by being named an Inspirational Bristol Scientist Award in 2019 and an Honourable Mention Awardee at the UK-wide Doctoral Researcher Award competition in 2020.
+I am currently the Co-Chair, STEM BAME Staff Network at the University of Bristol.

 MY CURRENT RESEARCH